aniciofmf/VueJS-guesser/README.md

 Work in progress...

-Silly guesser game, making it generic and customizable to be able to match various schemas, default pokemon.
+Silly guess-select game, making it generic and customizable to be able to match various schemas.

 ## Project setup